WickedFlame/Scribe/README.md

-WickedFlame.Stash
+WickedFlame.Scribble
 =================

-A background Logger for Trace messages
+A background Logger and Diagnostics component for Trace messages